remorseville/digicert_mutli_year_script/README.md

 </ul>
 <p>The current solution:</p>
 <ul>
 <li>Through DigiCert’s API you can call both the “reissue” and duplicate" endpoints to get lists of the data you are after.
-This example uses those methods to export a CSV of any certificate details issued from a given order number, along with the order validity date.</li>
+This example uses those methods to create and export a CSV of any certificate details issued from a given order number, along with the order validity date.</li>
 </ul>
 <p>Pre-requisites:</p>
 <ul>